alejandrodidenko/alejandrodidenko/README.md

 <img src="images/alexander-didenko-art (1).jpeg" width="300">

-**"The Ghost of the Photo Booth"**
+**“The Ghost of the Photo Booth”**
-I call this composition "The Ghost of the Photo Booth".
+I call this composition “The Ghost of the Photo Booth”.
 I prepared a stencil and filled it with a pattern.
 Do you see these faces?
-They are all unique, plus the pattern adds variety.
-If you look at the image from a distance, these faces will emerge.
+They are all unique, and the pattern adds variety.
+If you step back from the image, these faces gradually emerge.
 I often see faces among spots.
-This property is called pareidolia.
-The picture pleases me, although it is somewhat mysterious and for some repulsive.
-Although it reminds me of Munch's "The Scream", it seems to me that there is an abyss of humor here, while Munch has none.
-The filling is done not with lines and dots, but with a random pattern.
+This phenomenon is called pareidolia.
+The image is pleasing to me, although somewhat mysterious, and for some — repulsive.
+Though it reminds me of Munch’s “The Scream”, it seems to me that there is an abundance of humor here — unlike Munch.
+The filling is made not with lines and dots, but with a random pattern.

 ---

 <img src="images/alexander-didenko-art (1).jpg" width="300">

-**Male, Female, Butterfly**
+**“Male, Female, Butterfly”**
 The world appears as a space where familiar foundations crumble and labels replace essence.
-Absurdism becomes the only language to express alienation when the living ceases to be valuable in itself.
-A fragile creature deprived of movement reminds us: freedom disappears when it is controlled.
+Absurdism becomes the only language capable of expressing alienation when the living ceases to be valuable in itself.
+A fragile creature, deprived of the ability to move, reminds us: freedom disappears when it is controlled.

 ---

 <img src="images/alexander-didenko-art (2).jpeg" width="300">

-**Old Photo**
+**“Old Photo”**
 This is an old photo of me and my sister, once taken by our father, which I filled with a pattern as rough as time.
-From a distance, the eye ceases to distinguish individual components — the brain sums up these particles, creating the illusion of a smooth tonal transition.
+From a distance, the eye no longer distinguishes individual components — the brain sums up these particles, creating the illusion of a smooth tonal transition.
 The dots remain discrete but are perceived as a solid surface.

 ---